West Virginia Sports Betting

 The Jefferson 500

 For the world of motorsports, West Virginia hosts the Jefferson 500, which is described as a "celebration of the great long-distance races" of the past.
-The event is traditionally held in May and will return in 2021 after it was canceled in 2020 due to the COVID-19 pandemic.
+The event is traditionally held in May and returned in 2021 after it was canceled in 2020 due to the COVID-19 pandemic.